chradev/Family-Multi-Tree/README.md

 All resources in this repository are free for usage without any restrictions.

 ### If one is happy using them he or she can:
-- share experiance and modifications
+- share experience and modifications
-- drop a word to thank the autor
+- drop a word to thank the author
 - make somebody else happy